Graded hypoellipticity of BGG sequences: Introduction and main results

-We assume that $\nabla$ is filtration preserving, that is to say, we assume $\nabla_X\psi\in\Gamma^\infty(T^{p+q}M)$ for all $X\in\Gamma^\infty(T^pM)$ and $\psi\in\Gamma^\infty(E^q)$.
+We assume that $\nabla$ is filtration-preserving, that is to say, we assume $\nabla_X\psi\in\Gamma^\infty(E^{p+q}M)$ for all $X\in\Gamma^\infty(T^pM)$ and $\psi\in\Gamma^\infty(E^q)$.
 Then all operators in the sequence \eqref{E:nablaE} are of graded Heisenberg order at most zero with respect to the induced filtration on the vector bundles $\Lambda^kT^*M\otimes E$.
-We will, furthermore, assume that the curvature of $\nabla$ is contained in filtration degree one, that is, we assume $F^\nabla_x(X_1,X_2)\psi\in E_x^{p_1+p_2+p+1}$ for all $X_i\in T_x^{p_i}M$ and $\psi\in E^p_x$.
+We will, furthermore, assume that the curvature \cite[Section~7.15]{GHV2} of $\nabla$ is contained in filtration degree one, that is, we assume $F^\nabla_x(X_1,X_2)\psi\in E_x^{p_1+p_2+p+1}$ for all $X_i\in T_x^{p_i}M$ and $\psi\in E^p_x$.
 Linear connections of this kind exist on every filtered vector bundle.
 If $E$ is trivially filtered, then all linear connections on $E$ satisfy the two assumptions.
 In general, using a splitting of the filtration to identify $E$ with its associated graded, $\gr(E)=\bigoplus_pE^p/E^{p+1}$, each linear connection preserving the grading on $\gr(E)$ will satisfy the two assumptions.
 Moreover, all tractor bundles associated with regular parabolic geometries come equipped with a natural linear connection satisfying these assumptions, see Section~\ref{SS:BGG} below.

+We have the following generalization of a result of Rumin's for the de~Rham complex on C-C manifolds, cf.~\cite[Theorem~5.2]{R01} and \cite[Theorem~3]{R99}.

-\begin{thm} Let $E$ be a filtered vector bundle over a filtered manifold $M$ and suppose $\nabla$ is a filtration preserving linear connection on $E$ such that its curvature is contained in filtration degree one.
+\begin{thm} Let $E$ be a filtered vector bundle over a filtered manifold $M$ and suppose $\nabla$ is a filtration-preserving linear connection on $E$ such that its curvature is contained in filtration degree one.
 Then the de~Rham sequence in \eqref{E:nablaE} is a graded Rockland sequence. \end{thm}

 Essentially, Theorem~\ref{thmB} follows from the fact that the Lie algebra cohomology $H^*(\goe;\mathcal H_\infty)$ vanishes for every finite dimensional nilpotent Lie algebra $\goe$ and its representation on the space of smooth vectors $\mathcal H_\infty$ associated with any non-trivial irreducible unitary representation of the corresponding simply connected nilpotent Lie group on a Hilbert space $\mathcal H$.
 This will be established in Section~\ref{SS:linearconnections}, see Proposition~\ref{P:hypo} below.